• Breaking myths: Jodi Rodgers and Michael Theo talk relationships, dating and intimacy

 51 mins

-• Navigating School Transition
+• Navigating School Transitions

 Jan 15 2025

-Our host Madeleine Lobsey and Meghan Williams, Aspect's Education Autism Practice Manager, discuss school transitions.
+Our host Madeleine Jaine Lobsey and Meghan Williams, Aspect's Education Autism Practice Manager, discuss school transitions.
 They explore the common challenges that are faced by starting a new school, returning to school, and also transitional periods during the day.
 They also discuss the strategies that can be implemented to help Autistic students adapt during this time of change.
 This episode is perfect for parents and educators to learn more about how to support Autistic children in the classroom.

 • Ten Tips to support your child during transition